meteochu/WatSwift/README.md

 ## Getting Started

 ### Installation
 WatSwift can be installed by simply dragging the WatSwift Xcode Project (`.xcodeproj`) into your own project, and adding the `WatSwift` framework as an embedded framework.
-Alternatively, you can install by adding the 2 WatSwift files (`WatSwift.swift`, and `JSON.swift`) into your project.

 ### Usage